JosephCrispell/Java/README.md

 # Author: Joseph Crispell
 # Repository created: 07-12-17

-Description:
+These are my java class files that I am currently working with.
-These are my java class files that I am currently working with If you're interested in loading these into eclipse, here is what I do on my windows machine:
+If you're interested in loading these into eclipse, here is what I do on my windows machine:
 1. Download repository from github and unzip
 2. Open eclipse and set working directory to this folder